Lancardo/SLM_CMOS_Controller/README.md

 # Image Viewer Application

-A PyQt6-based image viewer application that supports single image display, slideshow playback, and camera control.
+A Python-based SLM and CMOS Controller that supports single and multi CGH display, slideshow playback, and camera control.

 ## Features